edhowland/viper/README.md

 Option/Alt+';' enters command mode where you can run some some editor functions.
 These are very vim-like in form and syntax.
 E.g.  w filename - writes the current buffer to filename. rew! re-reads the current file back into the current buffer, overwriting any changes.

-See Ctrl-H for more available commands.
+## Help

+Meta help brings up a help buffer.
+You can return to the previous buffer with either Ctrl-T or meta+n, meta+p to rotate through buffers.